-George Michael Funeral: Lover, Fadi Fawaz ‘Not Welcome’ By Family
+George Michael Funeral: Lover Fadi Fawaz ‘Not Welcome’ By Family

 — 《♡《FroggySue》♡》 (@Froggysue) February 12, 2017

-Andros Georgiou, a childhood friend of the 53-year-old British star believes the “reclusive” singer died from a cocktail of alcohol and drugs, adding that he “took too much of something” shortly before his death at his Goring-on-Thames home.
-The 53-year-old in an interview with the BBC revealed his friend was back on drugs and that crack cocaine was a “favorite.”
+Andros Georgiou, a childhood friend of the 53-year-old British star, believes the “reclusive” singer died from a cocktail of alcohol and drugs, adding that he “took too much of something” shortly before his death at his Goring-on-Thames home.
+The 53-year-old, in an interview with the BBC, revealed that his friend was back on drugs and that crack cocaine was a “favorite.”

-Initial tests, suggest that George Michael died of heart failure.
+Initial tests suggest that George Michael died of heart failure.
 This is a notion that Andros supports as well.
 The former music producer said he was cocksure that his friend took a mesh of drugs that proved too much for his heart to take and it eventually killed him.

 #AndrosGeorgiou believes #GeorgeMichael died accidentally from using #harddrugs https://t.co/Xln9v6bSxO via @MailOnline